 The missing piece to the puzzle

-So far, this all seems fairly straight forward.
+So far, this all seems pretty straightforward.
 The NWDAF is a centralized function for data collection and analytics, which enables closed-loop optimization for specific use cases, e.g., network slicing.
 However, due to the vast quantities of data and complicated use cases, the need for a new approach to network monitoring has never been so important.
 Operators require network and subscriber troubleshooting on-demand, real-time alerting, predictive and reactive analytics, and network planning tools.
 This is where Service Assurance fits the missing puzzle piece.

-If operators want to understand what is happening on their network truly, they need both a powerful NWDAF function for closed-loop use cases and a containerized service assurance solution that provides network monitoring, optimization, and insights from the RAN to Core.
+Suppose operators want to understand what is happening on their network.
+In that case, they need both a powerful NWDAF function for closed-loop use cases and a containerized service assurance solution that provides network monitoring, optimization, and insights from the RAN to Core.
 Operators wanting to optimize their 5G network and deliver on each slice’s SLA need something to monitor the entire network.
-The NWDAF alone cannot provide superior customer experience; you need service assurance.
+The NWDAF alone cannot provide a superior customer experience; you need service assurance.

 The cherry on the top